EMT WORK-TRAINING

 • Students must sign an employment contract with Emergent Health Partners, committing to two years of full-time employment.

-• Breaking the employment contract leaves the student responsible for paying back the full course tuition, stipend, and associated program costs.
+• Breaking the employment contract leaves the student responsible for paying back the full course tuition, earned wages, and associated program costs.

 Course Curriculum